 Voluntary Land Stewardship

-Starting this summer, if you have ecologically significant areas on your property, such as Garry Oak meadows, wetlands, riparian zones, bluffs, species-at-risk habitats, mature forests, pollinator habitats, shorelines, areas neighbouring conservation areas, or parts of your property you want to restore, you can receive free guidance on how to steward your land!
+Islanders and landowners who want to steward ecologically significant areas such as Garry Oak meadows, wetlands, riparian zones, bluffs, species-at-risk habitats, mature forests, pollinator habitats, shorelines, or areas neighbouring conservation areas can receive free guidance on how to do so!

 This entails voluntarily pledging to care for your property’s natural habitats and species.
-Each property is unique, and GCA Staff can help you determine what conservation steps your property may need.
+Every property and ecosystem is unique, and GCA Staff can help community members understand the values that are present and take steps to protect, restore, and care for them.

-This program provides landowners with helpful resources, tools, and support, by connecting you with experienced staff to support your land stewardship agenda!
+This program provides landowners with helpful resources, tools, and support by connecting them with experienced staff to support their land stewardship agenda!

 Nature Steward Perks